 FHA & HUD Form Good Neighbor Next Door Program

 Keep in mind that FHA itself is not a mortgage lender.
 Rather, it is an insurer of mortgages and is within HUD.
 The role of FHA is to promote home ownership among those with average to poor credit as well as a low-down payment.
-FHA programs have encouraged lenders to offer mortgage loans for people with bad credit.
+FHA programs have encouraged lenders to offer first time home buyer loans for people with bad credit.

 FHA has a major role in the promotion of the Good Neighbor Next-Door program.
 These homes are sold at a 50% discount to qualifying buyers.
 Note that the zero down home loan program is only available to people in certain professions, and only certain homes in certain neighborhoods.